Navigation and Efficiency in AMRs and AGVs

 Autonomous Mobile Robots, like self-driving tuggers, fork trucks, and pallet trucks, apply natural feature localization in a way that maximizes efficiency.
 Moreover, when paired with path planning, AMRs are more robust to changing environments and workflows, and require less support from workers.
 Thus, all resources can continue carrying out their work with as little interruption as possible.

-For more about the differences between AMRs, AGVs, and VGVs, download the infographic.
+For more about the differences between AMRs, AGVs, and VGVs, download the white paper.